B't X: Other media

-A B't X themed Pachinko game was released in 2013, with newly recorded music and animation done by TMS.
+A pachinko game was released in 2013, with newly recorded music and animation done by TMS.

 Two toy-lines were produced by Takara in conjunction with the broadcast of the series.
 The first series consisted of 5 models of four of the main B'ts, and where marketed with the term "Solid Scan".
 Each Bt had removable armor and an accompanying figure to ride them.
 A wield-able "Messiah Fist" was also produced with sound-effects and light-up features.
 The second toyline was produced as action figures and included 14 B'ts with an accompanying smaller figure.
 8 non-articulated figures were also released of several main characters under the term "Donor".

 Reception

 Chris Beveridge of Mania.com reviewed the first DVD volume of the anime series by Illumitoon Entertainment and gave the volume a "C" grade citing that "due to age there isn't a lot to expect" in regards to both audio and visual quality.
 Beveridge continued to praise the story but also said that it was sometimes confusing.
 Ilumitoon's decision to use their dubbed script as subtitles for the Japanese audio was heavily criticized as they did not match up.